How to Find the Right Property

 - Sui Generis: these are uses that don’t fall in any particular use class and include theatres, scrap yards, petrol stations, nightclubs, launderettes, dry cleaners, taxi businesses, and various other uses.

-You can also apply to the local authority for a change of use.
+Planning permission and classifications are granted by the local authority where your business is based.
+You can apply to the local authority for a change of use if necessary.